-Chrome 68+ do not have any restrictions with images added and show about the same title (~ 60 characters on screen and ~ 60-80 characters in the Notification Center) and body (~ 126 on-screen and ~ 120-160) count.
+Chrome 68+ does not have any restrictions with images added and shows about the same title (~ 60 characters on screen and ~ 60-80 characters in the Notification Center) and body (~ 126 on-screen and ~ 120-160 in the Notification Center) count.

 Titles support ~ 40 characters and bodies support ~ 140-190 characters.

 All mac browsers (except Safari) have the same limits due to the way macOS treats notifications.
 The features a notification is sent with (such as Icons and Sticky Notifications) affect the number of characters visible.